johnnycopes/blackjack-old/README.md

 ## MVP (Minimum Viable Product):
-The original assignment was to simply to create a working Blackjack game.
+The original assignment was to create a working Blackjack game.

 **Initial MVP**
 * Ability to hit and stand